doubt72/curry/README.md

 that much about language design, so I wouldn't, would I.  My lack of knowledge may also explain the deep inner "beauty" of this language.

 Anyway, here's a literal example of list: `[1 2 3]`.
-There aren't any literals of exceptions, and an anonymous identity function could look like this (it's not *exactly* an identity function, though, because well, reasons.
+There aren't any literal exceptions, and an anonymous identity function could look like this (it's not *exactly* an identity function, though, because well, reasons.
 Identity functions aren't exactly...
 Well, you can only pass lists, so...
 But this *looks* like an identity function, oh, never mind, this is an anonymous